At some point in their fitness journey, most gymgoers ask, “How do I get a 6 pack?”

 4. Hanging Leg Raise

 Why: Like the captain’s chair leg raise, the hanging leg raise is a great way to train your lower abs.
-In this case, however, your entire core has to stabilize your body and prevent it from swinging, which means it trains all the muscles of your abs and core harder.
+In this case, your entire core has to stabilize your body and prevent it from swinging, making it an outstanding exercise for training your abs and developing a strong core

 Tip: If you aren’t strong enough to do the exercise with straight legs, perform it by bringing your knees upward first, so that your thighs are parallel to the floor.
 As you get stronger over time, work toward performing the exercise with straight legs.